top of page

 Images by John Nation.

 This year is a big one for the Kentucky Association for Environmental Education (KAEE).
-As KAEE celebrates 50 years of impact, that milestone is now being recognized at the state level through Kentucky Senate Resolution 177 and Senate Resolution 182.
+As KAEE celebrates 50 years of impact, that milestone is now being recognized at the state level through Kentucky Senate Resolutions 177, 182, and 183.

-At its core, this recognition is about people.
-The educators, partners, board members, and volunteers who have dedicated their time and energy over the past five decades to make environmental education more accessible and meaningful in Kentucky.
-The Senate specifically commended those individuals and encouraged continued collaboration to keep that momentum going.
+At its core, this recognition is about people: the educators, partners, board members, and volunteers who have dedicated their time and energy over the past five decades to make environmental education more accessible and meaningful in Kentucky.
+The Senate and House recognitions specifically commend those individuals and encourage continued collaboration to keep that momentum going.

 Looking ahead, the resolutions also point to what’s next, including KAEE’s 2026 Annual Conference in Lexington this November.
 It’s a reminder that while this milestone is worth celebrating, the work is ongoing and there are still plenty of ways to be part of it.